marsfoundation/spark-psm/README.md

 - **`asset0`**: Non-yield-bearing base asset (e.g., USDC).
 - **`asset1`**: Another non-yield-bearing base asset that is directly correlated to `asset0` (e.g., DAI).
 - **`asset2`**: Yield-bearing version of both `asset0` and `asset1` (e.g., sDAI).
+- **`pocket`**: Address that holds custody of asset0.
+The `pocket` can deploy asset0 to yield-bearing strategies.
+Defaulted to the address of the PSM itself.
 - **`rateProvider`**: Contract that returns a conversion rate between and `asset2` and the base asset (e.g., sDAI to USD) in 1e27 precision.
 - **`totalShares`**: Total shares in the PSM.
 Shares represent the ownership of the underlying assets in the PSM.
 - **`shares`**: Mapping of user addresses to their shares.

 ### Functions

+#### Admin Functions

+- **`setPocket`**: Sets the `pocket` address.
+Only the `owner` can call this function.
+This is a very important and sensitive action because it transfers the entire balance of `asset0` to the new `pocket` address.
+OZ Ownable is used for this function, and `owner` will always be set to the governance proxy.

 #### Swap Functions